jeremytammik/tbc/a/1939_purge_etransmit.md

 Later: some feedback on the integration of the Purge Code from the Dynamo for Revit code base:

-It really worked great and much faster than our previous attempt!
+It really worked great and much faster than our previous attempts!

-We have tested it in a lot of scenarios, small and large files, and it always worked as expected.
+We tested it in a lot of scenarios, small and large files, and it always worked as expected.

 This was a really important step for us, as this automation was one of the first that we integrated for our client and around 100 ACC users can now use that in the growing number of projects that we are currently moving from on-prem to ACC.